Yogitha6/Campus-Talk/README.md

 Team Members: Aadish, Pallavi, Yogitha

-Currently working on Requirement analysis and UML diagrams
+Finished Requirement analysis and UML diagrams

+Currently working on the implementation of the project